Top of the page

 Lung cancer occurs when abnormal cells grow out of control in the lung.
 Lung cancer can start anywhere in the lungs and spread to other parts of the body.

-Being treated for cancer can weaken your body, and you may feel very tired.
+Being treated for cancer can weaken your body.
+And you may feel very tired.
 Home treatment and certain medicines can help you feel better.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter D847 in the search box to learn more about "Lung Cancer: Care Instructions."
+Enter D847 in the search box to learn more about "Lung Cancer: Care Instructions".

-Current as of:
+Current as of: May 4, 2022

-& E. Gregory Thompson, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.